Dry Brined Turkey

 This is my go-to Thanksgiving Turkey Recipe.
 So easy and the Best Turkey Recipe I’ve made in 30 years!!

-I didn’t realize the meat market was closed on Monday last year, so I didn’t get the full 3 days of dry brining.
+I didn’t realize the meat market was closed on Monday last year, so I didn’t get the full 3 days of dry brining, but the turkey was still a showstopper.
 This year, I’m better prepared.
-The turkey was still a show stopper.
 Crispy skin and moist, lightly salted meat.
 I actually roasted a 22-pound bird and half was eaten by the end of the day.
 It is amazing what two twenty-something sons can pack away.
 PRO-Tip: Buy your turkey early enough so that it’s thawed and ready to brine on the Monday before Thanksgiving.

 - The process is a piece of cake compared to filling a huge bag with a brine of water, salt, sugar, and spices, lifting a slippery turkey into its bath, and placing it in a cooler.
 Then if you happen to have a paranoid husband who is sure that raccoons will break into our cooler set on the patio overnight, you will also need to rig it so it is critter-proof.